6.1.4 Fire resistance

 Cavity barriers should be provided:

-- at the edges of cavities, including around openings eg window and doors,
+- at the edges of cavities, including around openings, eg windows and doors,

-- where to break up extensive cavities which could act as a route for fire spread.
+- to break up extensive cavities which could act as a route for fire spread.

-Vertical cavity barriers, where required, should extend below the DPC and care should be taken to ensure continuity of cavity barriers where cavity barriers are installed at DPC level.
+Vertical cavity barriers, where required, should extend below the DPC, and care should be taken to ensure continuity of cavity barriers where cavity trays are installed at DPC level.

 Where cavity barriers are used, they should be sized appropriately for the dimensions of the cavity.
-Normally they are installed under compression and as such maintaining the design cavity width is critical.
+Normally, they are installed under compression; as such, maintaining the design cavity width is critical.

 Significant reduction in cavity width will mean that the barrier cannot be fitted without creating problems for the following leaf of masonry.
 Significant widening in the cavity width will mean that the barrier may not be fitted with the appropriate level of compression and its performance may be impaired.